-MOF Football Courses for Youth & Adults Age 18 and above (Kovan & Yishun Venues)
+MOF Beginner Football Courses for Youth & Adults for Ages 16-55 (Kovan & Yishun Venues)

 How about some Football Skills Training by Certified Coaches?
 How about playing in a proper football league?
 Lessons are conducted weekly at Kovan and Yishun fully sheltered areans:

 SUNDAYS | 9 TO 10 AM | KOVAN SPORTS CENTER 60 Hougang Street 21 Singapore 538738 [ 5 minute walk from Kovan Station (NEL) | Refer to directions at bottom ]

 SUNDAYS | 10 TO 11 AM | KOVAN SPORTS CENTER 60 Hougang Street 21 Singapore 538738 [ 5 minute walk from Kovan Station (NEL) | Refer to directions at bottom ]

 SUNDAYS | 5 TO 6 PM | Futsal Arena @ YISHUN 32 Yishun Central 1 Singapore 768809 [ 5 minute walk from Yishun Station (RED Line) | Refer to directions at bottom ]

 SUNDAYS | 6 TO 7 PM | Futsal Arena @ YISHUN 32 Yishun Central 1 Singapore 768809 [ 5 minute walk from Yishun Station (RED Line) | Refer to directions at bottom ]

 $200 for 8 sessions (1 hour per session), OR

 $400 for 10 sessions (1 hour per session).